hybridgroup/gocv/cmd/README.md

 Capture video from a connected webcam and display the video in a Window.

+## Counter

+Capture video from a pre-recorded file, and then count the number of detected objects that cross a user-definable vertical or horizontal line.

 ## Faceblur

 Captures video from a connected camera, then uses the CascadeClassifier to detect faces, blurs them using a Gaussian blur, then displays the blurred video in a window.